Don't be a Victim of a Rental Property Scam:

 Turn to the all-powerful internet:

 - If you can get the address, search for it.
 If the address pops up “for sale,” that doesn’t necessarily mean it's a scam; many owners will try to rent and sell a property at the same time.
 But you should be cautious if you want to proceed.

 - No address?
 Try searching for the images.
 Most browsers give you this option.
 In Chrome, for example, right-click on the image, scroll to “Search Google for image,” and you’ll see a list of search results that also used the picture.
 Seeing it on multiple sites?
 Open up a few, and see if the ad is the same or if rent prices and contact info vary widely.

 Check county tax records:

-Search the county appraiser's office website to locate the current owner’s name and current address and see if it matches up.
+Search the county assessor's office website to locate the current owner’s name and current address and see if it matches up.

 Check with the City: